vlang/v/README.md

 - [Installing a C compiler on Windows](https://github.com/vlang/v/wiki/Installing-a-C-compiler-on-Windows)

-However, if none is found when running `make` on Linux or Windows, TCC will be downloaded and set as an alternative C backend.
+However, if none is found when running `make` on Linux or Windows, TCC is downloaded as the default C backend.
 It's very lightweight (several MB) so this shouldn't take too long.

 ### Symlinking